-Pepper plants require a long warm growing season.
-Start pepper seeds indoors 6 -8 weeks before your last spring frost.
-Seeds should sprout in 10 – 20 days at 75° F – 85° F. Plant outside two weeks after your frost date; the soil should be at least 65° F. Test soil temperature using a soil thermometer.
+Pepper plants require a long, warm growing season.
+Start pepper seeds indoors 6 – 8 weeks before your last spring frost.
+Seeds should sprout in 10 – 20 days at 75°F – 85°F. Plant outside 2 weeks after your last frost date; the soil should be at least 65°F. Test soil temperature using a soil thermometer.
 Pepper seeds are available at Seedsnow.com.

 Tip #2 for How to Grow Peppers: